-Heating worries mount amid growing costs, uncertainty
+US heating worries mount amid growing costs, uncertainty

-JAY, Maine (AP) — Across the country, families are looking to the winter with dread as energy costs soar and fuel supplies tighten.
+JAY, Maine (AP) — Across the U.S., families are looking to the winter with dread as energy costs soar and fuel supplies tighten.

 The Department of Energy is projecting sharp price increases for home heating compared with last winter and some worry whether heating assistance programs will be able to make up the difference for struggling families.
-The situation is even bleaker in Europe with Russia’s continued curtailment of natural gas pushing prices upward and causing painful shortages.
+The situation is even bleaker in Europe, with Russia’s continued curtailment of natural gas pushing prices upward and causing painful shortages.

 In Maine, Aaron Raymo saw the writing on the wall and began stocking up on heating oil in 5-gallon increments over the summer as costs crept upward.
 He filled a container with heating oil as he could afford it, usually on paydays, and used a heating assistance program to top off his 275-gallon oil tank with the arrival of colder weather.